BoKKeR/RSS-to-Telegram-Bot/src/doc/help.md

 commands:
 */help* shows this help message
 */add* title rss-link to add a new link
-*/remove* link_name removes the RSS link, multiple links can be removed with one command */list* Lists all the titles and the RSS links from the DB */settings* Lists all the settings and allows you to change them */disable* title boolean disable/disable specific feed.
+*/remove* link-name removes the RSS link, multiple links can be removed with one command */list* Lists all the titles and the RSS links from the DB */settings* Lists all the settings and allows you to change them */disable* title boolean disable/disable specific feed.